SECTION 1 – YOUR BOOKING

 |Swiss||0345 601 0956 (www.swiss.com)||Call UK number|

-Flight schedule changes : Flight schedule changes are now very commonplace and it is likely your flight timings will change between booking your flights and when you travel.
+Flight schedule changes : Please note that flight schedule changes are now very commonplace and it is likely your flight timings will change between booking your holiday and when you travel.
+This is completely out of our control.
 However, the vast majority of these changes are very minor and will not affect your itinerary.
-It is advisable to check your airline’s website the morning of your departure to ensure your flight is on time.
+If there is a flight schedule change of more than 30 minutes then we will advise you of this as soon as possible and take appropriate action.
+In view of this situation we do ask you to check your flight itinerary very carefully when sent with your travel pack.
+It is also advisable to check your airline’s website the morning of your departure to ensure your flight is on time.

-Flight delays and cancellations : The EU Denied Boarding Regulations 2004 require airlines in certain circumstances to provide assistance to passengers and/or compensate in the event of denied boarding, cancellation or long flight delay.
-Where your flight is delayed or cancelled, please contact the relevant airline.
-For further information on this regulation visit www.dft.gov.uk.
+Flight delays and cancellations : The Denied Boarding Regulations 2004 require airlines in certain circumstances to provide assistance to passengers and/or compensate in the event of denied boarding, cancellation or long flight delay.
+Where your flight is delayed or cancelled, please contact the relevant airline – we have no liability to provide assistance or compensate in this event.
+For further information on this regulation visit www.caa.co.uk.

-Advance Passenger Information : Airlines request Advance Passenger Information (API) before departure.
-This is the collection of specific information from every passenger travelling and it is increasingly being requested by airlines for travel within Europe.
+API : Airlines request Advance Passenger Information (API) before departure.
+This is the collection of specific information from every passenger travelling to Canada, the USA and Japan and it is increasingly being requested by airlines for travel within Europe.
 This information is required for the purposes of ensuring aviation safety and security.
 Although you can provide API details at check-in if necessary, we strongly recommend that you provide it on-line in advance of travel to minimise hassle and speed up your check-in.
 If your airline does not accept API details online you may be able to call them to submit your details.
 Adding API details to your booking in advance is necessary if you wish to use the self-check-in kiosks or to check-in on-line.

-You will need your flight booking reference to allow you to retrieve your booking, this is usually provided on the flight itinerary that you receive when you book your flights.
+You will need your flight booking locator to allow you to retrieve your booking, this is provided on the flight itinerary which you will receive with your travel documents.
 The following is a list of information required (most of this is displayed on your machine-readable passport):

 - Full name (last name, first name, middle name if applicable)